HiltzEM12/travel-app/README.md

 - I interpreted this to mean, get the current weather of the location and get the forcast if the trip is within 16 days.
 There's no forcast pst 16 days
 9. Create a card to add to the document that displays the trip date, weather, a picture, and the forcast if applicable

+## Exteded options
+- Added way for user to delete a trip
+- Pulled an image of a country or state if the specific place did not have a result
+- Pulls forcast for up to 3 days
+- User can add multple trips

 ## Notes
 Tips:
   - Ctrl+~ opens the terminal